fall 2025 Club Opportunities

 Application Requirements: Resume, Transcript, Headshot, 3 short-answer questions

 The Private Equity Group offers a year-long advanced workshop.
-Designed to thoroughly train select students beyond what is covered in general member meetings, the program helps students prepare for and navigate the recruiting process.
+Designed to thoroughly train select students beyond what is covered in general member meetings, the program helps students prepare for and navigate the banking and buy-side recruiting processes.

-Workshop members meet weekly to engage in lectures and discussions centered on private equity and private capital strategies including venture capital, growth equity, private credit, distressed debt, special situations, fund of funds, co-investments, and secondaries.
-Workshop also includes an Investment Banking workshop where we prepare members for banking interviews.
+Workshop members meet weekly to engage in lectures and discussions centered on private capital strategies including leveraged buyouts, venture capital, growth equity, private credit, distressed debt, special situations, fund of funds, co-investments, and secondaries.
+Workshop also includes an optional Recruiting Workshop, where we prepare members for banking interviews in accordance with the typical career path of a private equity professional. -

 Grade Levels Accepted: Freshman, Sophomore, Junior, Senior